by Daniel A. Rosen |

 5) Technology and Hospitality Management (Partner: UDC)

 The Academy will become a leading education and training provider for the industry in the Mid-Atlantic region, powered by motivated and well-trained returning citizens.
-It will build on existing training at the DC DOC like ServeSafe, UDC Guest Services courses, the existing DC Central Kitchen partnership for Culinary Arts training, and the Mayor’s Project Empowerment programs – integrating these several activities toward a singular purpose: graduates who are prepared for, and placed in, good jobs in the hospitality industry.
+It will build on existing training at the DC DOC like ServeSafe, UDC Guest Services courses, the existing partnership for Culinary Arts training, and the Lead Up/Lead Out and Project Empowerment programs – integrating these several activities toward a singular purpose: graduates who are prepared for, and placed in, good jobs in the hospitality industry.

 The functions of the Academy are further delineated below.